-Shell AeroJet is a premium aviation fuel offering major benefits to pilots, operators and owners of turbine aircraft in selected countries.
-Shell AeroJet minimises or eliminates problems previously associated with the build up of water in fuel tanks on business jets, turbo-prop aircraft and helicopters.
+Our Shell AeroJet is a premium aviation fuel offering major benefits to pilots, operators and owners of turbine aircraft in Canada and Brazil.
+Shell AeroJet minimises or eliminates problems previously associated with the build-up of water in fuel tanks on business jets, turbo-prop aircraft and helicopters.

-Microbiological organisms can grow in the water, feeding off the jet fuel.
-The collection of yeasts, molds, fungi and bacteria can themselves block filters and the byproducts of their growth can damage internal tank coatings leading to corrosion and even cause fuel volume gauges to misread.
-Shell AeroJet uses Fuel System Icing Inhibitor (FSII), an approved additive that dramatically lowers the freezing point of water, thus preventing ice formation.
+Shell AeroJet uses FSII, an approved additive that dramatically lowers the freezing point of water, preventing ice formation.
 It also creates an environment that discourages the growth of microbiological organisms.

-For Shell AeroJet, Shell Aviation doses FSII via inline injection that ensures accurate dosing and good mixing of FSII with the fuel.
-The major advantage of Shell AeroJet over pressure-fed cans and other dosage systems, is that you can be assured that your fuel has been dosed with the additive at exactly the correct rate, every time, without any exposure to harmful vapours.
+Shell Aviation doses FSII via inline injection that ensures accurate dosing and good mixing of FSII with the fuel.
+The major advantage of Shell AeroJet over pressure-fed cans and other dosage systems is the assurance your fuel has been dosed with the additive at exactly the correct rate, every time, without any exposure to harmful vapours.

 Shell AeroJet is currently available in the following countries: